CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

 [...]
 ```

-second we need to get the information of a JSON file, in this case we are going to use one of the JSON file examples from the book "Python for everyone"
+second we need to get the information of a JSON file, in this case we are going to use one of the JSON file examples
+from the book "Python for everyone".

 ```python
 [...]